zdravkov/kendo-docs/api/javascript/ui/tooltip.md

 ##### e.target `jQuery`

-The target element, for which the tooltip is shown.
+The target element, for which the Tooltip is shown.

 ##### e.options `Object`